pauldmccarthy/fsleyes/userdoc/plot_views.rst

-When you are viewing a 4D NIFTI image in an :ref:`orthographic or ligthbox view <ortho_lightbox_views>`, the time series view will update as you change the cursor location, to show the time series from the voxel (or voxels, if you have more than one 4D image loaded) at the current location.
+When you are viewing a 4D NIFTI image in an :ref:`orthographic or ligthbox view <ortho_lightbox_views>`, the time series view will update as you change the display location, to show the time series from the voxel (or voxels, if you have more than one 4D image loaded) at the current location.
 You can use the :ref:`plot toolbar <plot_views_plot_toolbar>` or :ref:`plot list
 <plot_views_holding_data_series_and_the_plot_list>` to "hold" the time series
-for one or more voxels, which will keep them on the plot after you change the cursor location.
+for one or more voxels, which will keep them on the plot after you change the display location.

 The plot control panel (described :ref:`below